shiki-tak/finschia-sdk/docs/run-node/run-testnet.md

 # Running a Testnet

-The `simd testnet` subcommand makes it easy to initialize and start a simulated test network for testing purposes. {synopsis}
+The `rollupd testnet` subcommand makes it easy to initialize and start a simulated test network for testing purposes. {synopsis}

-In addition to the commands for [running a node](./run-node.html), the `simd` binary also includes a `testnet` command that allows you to start a simulated test network in-process or to initialize files for a simulated test network that runs in a separate process.
+In addition to the commands for [running a node](./run-node.html), the `rollupd` binary also includes a `testnet` command that allows you to start a simulated test network in-process or to initialize files for a simulated test network that runs in a separate process.

 ## Initialize Files